Web penetration testing with Perfecto

 Important: Do not try techniques described here on public sites or your customer or client’s websites without approval.
 It may lead to blocks and potential legal complications.

 Software security testing reveals possible vulnerabilities in the system, making sure that data and resources are protected.
-For a common breakout of software security testing, click here.
+For a common breakout of software security testing, see ZAP's Getting Started documentation.

 Fortunately, with security testing tools available in the market, you can perform vulnerability assessment and penetrating testing for web applications and websites on devices and browsers in Perfecto using both manual and automation testing.